michael-a-green/Metis_Project2/README.md

 ## Steps to reproduct this project

 1. clone this repo
-1. if you are using Anaconda Python run this command: `conda env create -f conda_requirements.yml`
+1. if you are using [Anaconda Python](https://www.anaconda.com) run this command: `conda env create -f conda_requirements.yml`
-1. Once that's done you should be able to start jupyter lab with this command: `jupyter lab`
+1. Once that's done and you have activated your virtual environment you should be able to start jupyter lab with this command: `jupyter lab`
 1. Within Jupyter Lab open the notebook file `Project2.ipynb`
 1. You should be able to run the cells.
 I suggest you read through the notebook.
 You will first have to run the scraping section of the notebook and then run the subsequent sections.
 Note it took me 14 hours to scrape the movie data I needed.
 [YMMV](https://www.allacronyms.com/YMMV/Your_Mileage_May_Vary) depending on how many movies you want to scrape, along with other settings you can choose within the notebook.

 The project was developed and tested on a [Mac](https://www.apple.com/macbook-pro-16/) using macOS 10.15.7.
 It has not been tested on Windows or Linux, yet.